 In case something does go wrong, you should have a clearly-defined data recovery plan.
 Your data backup options should be congruent with your system’s requirements, which your cloud provider can help you customize and optimize.
 Remember, you will have to find a way to secure the data of your private system to succeed, which is not an easy thing to do without the right digital transformation business backing you.

-Cloud Data Integration Best Practices: Scalability
+Data Integration Strategy: Scalability

 Integrating your data to the cloud isn’t simply a matter of migrating it but rather of making your on-premise servers and data also available on the cloud.
 To succeed, your business will need to have a well-detailed infrastructure in place for adequate cloud data integration.